aiven/aiven-docs/docs/products/kafka/howto/kafka-streams-with-aiven-for-kafka.md

 ### Run the applications

-To run the applications in parallel you need to have two terminal sessions pointing at the main `kafka-streams-examples` folder.
+To run the applications in parallel, have two terminal sessions pointing at the main `kafka-streams-examples` folder.

 From the first terminal session you can start the